kubernetes-sigs/wg-device-management/dra-evolution/README.md

 ## Open Questions

 The next few sections of this document describe a proposed model.
 Note that this is really a brainstorming exercise and under active development.
-See the [open questions](open-questions.md) document for some of the still under discussion items.

-We are also looking at how we might extend the existing 1.30 DRA model with some of these ideas, rather than changing it out for these specific types.

 ## Pod Spec